openmovementproject/openmovement/docs/buildax/docs/hardware.md

  No. | Function       | Description
  --- | -------------- | -------------
-  1  | Pairing Button | Used to make the router enter [Pairing Mode](#pairing-mode), in which BAX sensors may be paired to the device.
+  1  | Pairing Button | Used to make the router enter [pairing mode](deployment.md#pairing-sensors), in which BAX sensors may be paired to the device.
   2  | SD Card Slot   | Accepts any SD card formatted with the FAT filesystem 3  | Ethernet Jack  | Used for connecting the BAX Router to a TCP/IP network 4  | Debugger Jack  | Debugging interface for firmware development